 The Performance and Staff Development Program provides for periodic appraisal of staff.
 The appraisal process is designed to encourage constructive dialogue between staff members and their supervisors, to clarify job responsibilities and performance goals/expectations, to enhance the staff's member's professional development, to assure that job performance and accomplishment information is recorded in each staff member's University employment history, and to provide a basis for decisions on compensation.

 The basis for an objective Performance Appraisal is a clear understanding of the job assignment.
 It is the responsibility of each supervisor to specify the duties the staff member is expected to perform and the expectations for performing these duties at the outset of that staff member's assumption of duties.
 As the first step in this process, the supervisor and staff member should review their understanding of the duties, goals and performance expectations of the job.
 The review should also include future performance planning.
 This step should occur at the beginning of the period of performance to be assessed.
-Professional development/learning goals should also be included in the appraisal.
-Staff member who supervises other staff will be appraised in part on how effectively s/he manages the staff, including the completion of Performance Appraisals for the direct reports.
+Professional development and learning goals should also be included in the appraisal.
+Staff member who supervises other staff will be appraised in part on how effectively they manage the staff, including the completion of Performance Appraisals for the direct reports.

 Human Resources is available to assist both staff members and supervisors in addressing issues relating to the performance appraisal and planning process and administrative review.
 For further information on how to complete a Performance Appraisal, supervisors should contact their school/center Human Resources professionals or the Division of Human Resources, Staff and Labor Relations.